 Can landlords require pet deposits in North Carolina?

-Yes, under North Carolina security deposit laws a landlord can require their tenants to pay reasonable pet deposits they rent the property.
+Yes, North Carolina laws require landlords to charge their tenants a reasonable pet deposit when they move into the landlord's rental properties.

 How should landlords hold their tenants’ security deposits?